 During the initial withdrawal process, the addict is going to be extremely vulnerable.
 Their defenses are going to be down.
 It is important that they make sure that they feel completely comfortable with both the facility and the care workers.

 It is not at all unusual for a detox program in New Brunswick to administer medication to an addict when they are going through the withdrawal process.
 The medication serves two purposes.
 The first is to help ease the addict's physical symptoms and hopefully make the withdrawal process a little easier.
 The second purpose for the medication is to help the body purge the drugs and increasing the chances of the addict making a complete recovery.

-Some private detoxification and drug rehabilitation programs are starting to take a holistic approach to helping an addict get over the drug addiction.
+Some private detoxification and drug rehabilitation programs are starting to take a holistic approach to help an addict get over drug addiction.
 Most of these programs are very long term, but the results have been promising.

 The symptoms an addict experiences when they are going through the detoxification process.
 It is important to make sure that the employees of the detoxification process are familiar with the type of drug that an addict is going to be recovering from before admitting themselves into a program.

 The one thing that the addict should not do is try to get themselves through the detoxification process on their own.
 In addition to becoming very ill, withdrawal from some drugs such as crystal meth can make the addict become so depressed that they will have suicidal thoughts.